capstoneelibriaries/JNS-Libraries/concept/Capstone_user_stories.md

 # User transactions

 0. From the profile page the user can view all his/her past transactions' information ( buying, selling or trading )

+# Admin Creation

+0. A rank 2 or 3 admin logs in
+1. The admin selects "invite new admin" and is redirected to a form:

+    Email:          [_____]

+    [Send/Cancel]

+    1.A An email is sent to the potential admin's email with an auto generated code.

+2. The rank 2/3 admin logs out.
+3. The potential admin receives the email and follows a link to an admin sign up page.
+There, they encounter a form:

+    Please enter your invite code:  [_____]

+    3.A If the invite code is valid, the admin is redirected to an account creation form:

+        Username:   [_____]
+        Email:      [_____]
+        Password:   [_____]
+        Confirm:    [_____]

+    4. The admin is then created, with a rank of 1.
+Only rank 3 admins can alter the rank 1 and rank 2 admins.

+# Admin Duties

+0. A rank 1 admin logs in
+1. They are directed to a feed of new ads.
+3. Each ad has a [delete] button, which allows the admin to delete the ad.